 TEACH Bridges to the Future is a one-year, 36-credit pathway leading to a Master’s degree and middle or high school teacher licensure.
-It is offered by the School of Education in partnership with the rural communities of Orange, Montague, Greenfield and Deerfield, Massachusetts.
+It is offered by the College of Education in partnership with the rural communities of Orange, Montague, Greenfield and Deerfield, Massachusetts.

 Bridges to the Future’s curriculum emphasizes the use of best practice pedagogies, integration of new and emerging technologies, and implementation of community service learning.

 Beginning in the end of August, you will work with rural middle or high school students as a micro-teacher or student teacher.
 By mid-year, as a clinical teacher, you will become part of a middle school team or high school department.